mobiusml/external-doc-test/source/video_about-tech.rst

 We are currently working hard to add a video highlighting feature to the |mobvis_video|.
 This feature allows to obtain 'highlight scores' for video segments, which can be used to identify the most important parts of a video.
 This can be very useful for example in order to create a summary of a video that can be shown if someone is browsing through a video database, or to identify the highlights in a recording of unedited video.

-Below is an example of a video that can benefit from highlighting.
+For illustration purposes we show an example of a video that can benefit from highlighting.
 Someone is standing on the side of a motocross race, waiting for the race to start.

 .. raw:: html